Starting basic strength training

 bent over row deadlift

 You simply alternate workouts every time you go to the gym.
 So one week will be A, B, A and the next will be B, A B. Sounds simple right?
 It is.
-Notice you will squat on every workout, and that's because squatting uses your entire body.
-More on this another time.
+Notice you will squat on every workout, and that's because squatting uses your entire body, builds mobility in your hips and legs and makes you strong.
+If this seems boring, don’t worry we will add more variations later.
+What you want to do first is build your foundation.

 3. Start with light weight

 The second biggest mistake I made when going back to the gym was to not warm up and cool down properly.
 At the beginning you can do a general warm up of say a 10 minute jog on a treadmill, just to get your heart rate up, increase blood flow to your muscles and prepare for exercise.
-You should also do specific warmups on any weighted exercise (same movement with an empty bar) just to get ready for the stress of weight.
-For a cool down, have a 5 minute walk on the treadmill, followed by 10-15 minutes of stretching.
+You should also do specific warm ups on any weighted exercise (same movement with an empty bar) just to get ready for the stress of weight.
+For a cool down, have a 5 minute walk on the treadmill, followed by 10-15 minutes of stretching and foam rolling.
 Both warming up and cooling down help to alleviate muscle soreness.
-I also like to take a very hot shower after.